Insurgency in Khyber Pakhtunkhwa: Ceasefire

 On 21 June 2006, pro-Tehrik-i-Taliban Pakistan militants in the Bannu region of North Waziristan stated they shot down a Bell military helicopter that was reported to have crashed.
 The government denied missile fire as the cause, stating it was due to technical faults.
 The helicopter had taken off from a base camp in Bannu at around 7 am for Miramshah and crashed 15 minutes later into the Baran Dam in the Mohmandkhel area on Wednesday morning.
 Four soldiers were killed while three others were rescued.
 On the same day militants killed an inspector and two constables on a road connecting Bannu and the main town of Miranshah.

 On 21 June 2006, Afghan Taliban leader Sirajuddin Haqqani issued a decree that it was not (Afghan) Taliban policy to fight the Pakistan Army.
 However, the Tehrik-i-Taliban Pakistan intentionally did not circulate the decree in North Waziristan thereby keeping pressure on the government.

-Waziristan peace accord signed
+Waziristan peace accord

 In 2006, the government witnessed the successful implementation of the peace deal between two tribes in Kurram Agency over the issue of distribution of irrigation water.
 Promptly, the government accepted the tribal recommendation to sign a peace deal with the militants in North Waziristan.
 Signed on 5 September 2006, the agreement was called the "Waziristan Accord"— an agreement among tribal leaders, militants, and the Pakistan government was signed in Miranshah, North Waziristan. to end all fighting.
 The agreement includes the following provisions: